isc-projects/kea/doc/sphinx/arm/agent.rst

 ``https://10.20.30.40:8000/``.
 If these parameters are not specified, the default URL is ``http://127.0.0.1:8000/``.

-For security reasons, a port lower than 1024 should be used (e.g. 890).

 When using Kea's HA hook library with multi-threading, the address:port combination used for CA must be different from the HA peer URLs, which are strictly